Is the All Consuming Fire Good?

 Gehenna is the Greek transliteration of the Hebrew Ge Hinnom meaning Valley of Hinnom.
 Hinnom means Wailing or Lamenting.
 Synonymous with the Valley of Topheth, Gehenna is known as the Valley of Slaughter, Jeremiah 19:6.

 YHVH (He Is, He Was, He Shall Be) called this a Detestable place.
 Temple prostitution was also a common practice to appease the angry gods.
 All these references refer to the valley of Gehenna: 2 Chronicles 28:3; 33:6; Jeremiah 19:4, Leviticus 18:20-22; Leviticus 20:1-32 ; 2 Kings 23:9-11; Isaiah 30:33; Jeremiah 32:34-36; Isaiah 66:23-2; Joshua 15:8, Matthew 5:22 & 29,30; 10;28; 18:9; 23:15 & 33; Mark 9:42-44 Luke 12:5; and James 3:6.

 Gehenna Later Became the City Garbage Dump

-Jesus/Yehoshua spoke in parables, using the physical example of Gehanna, the Garbage Dump, to describe Jerusalem’s coming destruction.
-It would be “Like” the garbage when it is Consumed by the fire and the worm, Matthew 13:34; Isaiah 66:24; Mark 9:48-50.
+Yehushua spoke in parables, using the physical example of Gehenna, the cities Garbage Dump, to describe Jerusalem’s coming destruction.
+He was speaking figuratively, saying it would be “Like” the garbage when it is Consumed by the fire and the worm, Matthew 13:34; Isaiah 66:24; Mark 9:48-50.

 40 Years Later Jerusalem Was Destroyed

-*(Jeremiah the prophet had also warned the people prior to the first Temple destruction in 586 B.C.)
+*(Jeremiah the prophet had also warned the people prior to the first Temple destruction in 586 B.C.E.)

 Today, Gehenna, the place where trash was burned and maggots thrived on dead flesh is still called the Hinnom Valley.